 1. Don’t eat fats like Vegetable oil, peanut oil, canola oil, soybean oil, margarine, shortening or other chemically altered fats.
 Instead, Choose fats like coconut oil, real butter, olive oil (don’t heat!) and animal fats (tallow, lard) from healthy sources instead and eat lots of high Omega-3 fish.
 (Source)

-3. Try to avoid inflammatory foods, such as dairy, meat and grains – As much as you can.
-I have personally heard about 2 people who solved hormonal imbalance with a grain-and-dairy-free diet.
+3. Try to avoid inflammatory foods, such as dairy, meat and grains as much as you can.
+I have personally heard about two people who solved hormonal imbalance with a grain-and-dairy-free diet.

 PMS Busting Supplements